fari-sidd/Excel_Analysis/README.md

-This is my first Data Visualization by using a Excel Author Name-Farida Siddique
+This is my first Data Visualization by using a Excel \n Author Name-Farida Siddique
 Course - B.Sc IT Data Science